PrimaryDotHealth/ruby-guide/README.md

 ### Actions (Light service)
 *See official docs [here](https://github.com/adomokos/light-service)*

 Actions wrap business logic that is straight-forward.
-In this example, we just create a todo with an item that sends an email
+In this example, we just create a todo with an item that sends an email.

 ```ruby
 class CreateTodoWithItem